 Traditional publishers only take on work they believe is worth investing their own money in, confident it’ll make a return when the book hits the shelves.
 Indeed, this is precisely the reason (or one of) it’s so difficult for new authors to get published.
 The publisher has to be sure that the book will sell.

-Vanity publishers will publish any work for a fee.
+There printers and publishing services firms which will publish any work for a fee.
 The author pays for all the costs and takes ownership of all printed books to distribute and sell as they see fit.
-Some companies, especially “heritage” publishing companies will also help authors type-set and compile stories for an additional fee.
+In fact, as Some companies, especially “heritage” publishing companies will also help authors type-set and compile stories for an additional fee.

 At the time of this articles’ publication, Family Search recommends the following companies which will “produce a hardbound book from your digital files: